In 2007 Amanda was elected as the Member for Kingston at 29 years of age.

 Amanda lives in Hallett Cove with her husband Tim and their two young sons, Percy and Oscar.

 Amanda is proud to represent her community in the Federal Parliament.
-In 2019 she was elected as the Member for Kingston for a fifth term.
+In 2022 she was elected as the Member for Kingston for a Sixth term.

 The electorate of Kingston covers 165 square kilometres of the southern suburbs of Adelaide, stretching from Flagstaff Hill in the north to Maslin Beach in the South.

 The electorate is named after Charles Kingston, former Premier of South Australia.
 Kingston was one of the Fathers of Federation and his Government was responsible for many groundbreaking reforms, including female suffrage.